 Sean Bloomfield is a director, producer, and editor.
 He is primarily a documentary filmmaker, however, he has also had writings published.
 The fundamental themes of his films are entirely centered on religion and spirituality.

+Where does the fascination you have with exploring religion and spirituality originate?
 I was not raised in any religious or even spiritual setting, but I’ve always had a deep curiosity about the bigger questions in life: Where do we come from?
 Why are we here?
 Where do we go in the end?
 As I grew up, I continued my search by learning about philosophy, poetry, world religions, and science—especially areas like physics and cosmology, which, to some scientists, seem to indicate the existence of what others might call God.
 Back then, I had a very poor opinion of religion.
 I would liken my former stance to the thoughts of Czeslaw Milosz in his poem "Theodicy":

 Ultimately, however, my search took me to Medjugorje, which brought me to some surprising personal conclusions about our purpose here on earth.
 Still, I have never stopped searching.

+Furthermore, what have your studies shown you about human beings, but more specifically, human nature?
 Through my work, I’ve come to see human existence much in the same way Terrence Malick portrays it in his film, The Tree of Life (a favorite movie of mine and co-filmmaker Cimela Kidonakis).
 In a voiceover, one of the characters in that film says, “The nuns taught us there are two ways through life: the way of Nature and the way of Grace.
 You have to choose which one you'll follow.”